Life (a Foundation)

 The bottom line is that we cannot always predict what climate, environment, cultural, social, technological or other changes may come along, so we may never know what may someday be useful or necessary.
 Therefore, our survival depends not only on our social and cultural diversity and our genetic diversity, but also on the genetic diversity of all life.

 Part of this prejudice comes from our similarity bias.
 However, many prejudices are based on stereotypes.
 That is, some individuals will define everyone with some characteristic as being "all the same".
-Since many of us are inundated with too much information, we tend to categorize others into different groups instead of looking at each person as an individual.
+Since many of us are inundated with too much information, we tend to simplify things by categorizing others into different groups instead of looking at each person as an individual.
 This saves us time but is also an example of a Hasty Generalization Fallacy.
-Maybe someone with a given characteristic fits our stereotype, but most others probably do not.
+Maybe someone with a given characteristic fits our stereotype, but many others probably do not.

 A nice analogy for the previous point might be the following.
 These prejudiced individuals could be thought of as sheep who instead of allowing themselves to be herded by a sheepdog are allowing themselves to be herded by a wolf.
 These individuals either need to allow themselves to be herded by a sheepdog who has their best interest in mind or turn themselves into sheepdogs.